Tajamul-Husen/OpenGL-Sandbox/README.md

 # OpenGL-Sandbox
-A sandbox environment to play with opengl and test new features with benchmarking.
+A sandbox environment to play with OpenGL and test new features with benchmarking.